 All understand that the needs and roles of women and men are just simply different, and both are important.
 At Brookhaven Retreat we do not profess to specialize in everything.
 We have made our speciality the emotional restoration of women.

 Women have an entirely different emotional threshold from men and have a different life experience.
 For example, women have babies.
 Women are much more likely to have experienced sexual abuse.
 Women are physically less strong.
-Women often internalize blame, eventually becoming overwhelmed, not knowing what their belief system values are.
-This leads to low self esteem, personal emotional disconnection and the inability to make healthy decisions.
+Women often internalize blame, eventually becoming overwhelmed, not knowing what their belief system values.
+This leads to low self esteem, personal emotional disconnection and inability to make healthy decisions.

 Being able to communicate so family members can hear what the woman is trying to say is a learned communication skill which is essential to uniting a family.
 We facilitate this type of communication, which is designed to take communication out of chaos and put it into order.